spring-projects/spring-data-examples/README.md

 ## Spring Data Elasticsearch

 * `example` - Example how to use basic text search, geo-spatial search and facets.
+* `reactive` - Example how to use reactive client, template and repository features.

 ## Spring Data Neo4j